wnavarre/wnavarre.github.io/_posts/2020-3-30-spatial-irrelevance.md

 Ground rent arises from the need to allocate scarce land efficiently.
 The idea is that if you want a better location, you can choose to pay a higher ground rent.
 Putting down the ground rent will not make good locations any less scarce.

 The market's job, though, should always to allocate scarce economic resources.

+During this crisis, not only has the relative value of urban land dropped, but so has the ability to pay.
+Therefore, the price at which land can be allocated without a shortage has also dropped, and so the natural rent has likewise dropped.

 ## Risk